nfdi4cat/pid4cat-model/README.md

 # PID4cat model

 > Status: alpha - This is in early development and may change.
+> We are interested in feedback of potential users.
+> Don't hesitate to create an [issue](https://github.com/nfdi4cat/pid4cat-model/issues)!

 A LinkML model for handle-based PIDs for resources in catalysis.